 Time and Location

-Most training seminar meetings occur on Thursday mornings at IRP during the academic year (10:45–11:45 a.m.).
+Most training seminar meetings occur on Thursdays from 10:45–11:45 am at IRP during the academic year.
 Meeting times may change occasionally throughout the year to accommodate conference attendance and other events at IRP.
-GRF Program Calendar
+Most meetings will be held in-person for the 2023–2024 academic year.
+Receipt of other support (described below) depends on regular attendance at the training seminar meetings in semesters without a documented conflict.

 How to Apply

-A call for applications is released each year in early August and due by August 25 (same date every year).
+A call for applications is released each year in early August and due by August 21.
 The IRP GRF application form asks students to submit their curriculum vitae and a brief description of their graduate student status and their research plans for their remaining time at UW and/or dissertation topic.
-Applicants are notified on or before September 1 of their application outcome.
+Applicants are notified on or before August 29 of their application outcome.

-Active IRP Graduate Research Fellows who are close to finishing their studies are eligible to compete for a Ph.D.
-Student Research Fellowship that provides a year of support to complete their doctoral dissertation.
-Competitions are held during late fall or early spring.
-In addition to the one-year fellowships, summer support is provided to one or two runners-up when funds are available.
+Active IRP Graduate Research Fellows (i.e., current-academic year GRFs who are regularly attending seminars) who are close to finishing their studies, and are sponsored by an on-campus Affiliate, are eligible to compete for an IRP Dissertation Research Fellowship that provides a year of support to complete their doctoral dissertation.
+Calls for applications are released in February.
 The funding is made possible by support from the Assistant Secretary for Planning and Evaluation in the U.S. Department of Health and Human Services.

-Active IRP Graduate Research Fellows beyond their first year of graduate school are eligible to request support for their research training up to $700 per year.
+Active IRP Graduate Research Fellows (i.e., current-academic year GRFs who are regularly attending seminars) beyond their first year of graduate school are eligible to request support for their research training up to $725 per year.
 Support can be for:

-- research support for costs related to data collection such as transcription, participant payments or mileage [To apply: submit one page write up of the research including a brief budget justification to IRP’s Associate Director for Training and Research];
+- research support for costs related to data collection such as transcription, participant payments or mileage [To apply: submit one page write up of the research including a brief budget justification to IRP’s Associate Director for Research and Training];

-- for conference travel and registration fees associated with presenting a poverty-research-related poster or paper at a research conference [To apply: submit application for conference attendance support to IRP’s Associate Director for Training and Research].
+- for conference travel and registration fees associated with presenting a poverty-research-related poster or paper at a research conference [To apply: submit application for conference attendance support to IRP’s Associate Director for Research and Training].